-Simone Maccarrone - dancer teacher, performer and choreographer- was born in Catania, Sicily (IT) on January 15th.
+Simone Maccarrone - dancer teacher, performer, and choreographer- was born in Catania, Sicily (IT) on January 15th.
 His parents said, "Even before he could walk, Simone was crawling up to the home stereo, turned it on, and began dancing, entertaining all of us."
-His career began around the age of 10, when a fortuitous coincidence found him watching Michael Jackson's videos, and it was from this coincedence that he passionately decided to put himself into the world of dance.
+His career began around the age of 10 when a fortuitous coincidence found him watching Michael Jackson's videos, and it was from this coincidence that he passionately decided to put himself into the world of dance.

 His choreographic works reached audiences around Catania with great success, especially due to the young talents that were dancing in these shows, including Simone himself.

 His studies continued for another five years, until 2001 when almost by accident, he found himself in a Caribbean Dance Party.
 Fascinated by the sinuous movements that he saw and from the "looping arm movements," as Simone remembers, he decided to expand his knowledge towards these different disciplines.

 Simone began this new journey in late February of 2001, and after only two months, he won his first regional championship with great satisfaction.
 One year later, he joined a dance company called "Puerto Rico's Dancers," directed by Mirko Stefio.
 As a member of this company, Simone went on tour and was exposed to many world congresses in different cities around the globe, including San Juan, Puerto Rico, where he ended up winning third place at the World Salsa Open competition in 2003.